dajuly20/node-red-contrib-onkyo-ri/README.md

 If you have another model then look for WiringPi pin numbers rasperry pi xxx.

-If the cabe is connected, and you got a right code, you should see / hear some reacrion from your Hardware ;)
+If the cabe is connected, and you got a right code, you should see / hear some reacrion from your Hardware now!

 ## Connection
 To connect to the RI port a 3.5mm mono jack is used.
 Tip is for data signal and sleeve is ground (GND).
 In case of stereo jack, connect tip to DATA, sleeve **and** ring to GND.
 That means for a Rasperry Pi 3 to put the tip to Pin 22 (GPIO_GEN6) GPIO25 (tx) (which is set as Standart for this node) and the shield to Pin 20 or another ground (Gnd).
 Please note, the pins can't be connected to UART ( Pin 8 / 9 ).
 (I didn't try it, so correct me if im worng).